japila-books/apache-spark-internals/docs/webui/JobProgressListener.md

 | [[skippedStages]] `skippedStages` |
 | [[failedStages]] `failedStages` |

-| [[executorIdToBlockManagerId]] `executorIdToBlockManagerId` | The lookup table of xref:storage:BlockManagerId.adoc[]s per executor id.
+| [[executorIdToBlockManagerId]] `executorIdToBlockManagerId` | The lookup table of storage:BlockManagerId.md[]s per executor id.

-Used to track block managers so the Stage page can display `Address` in  link:spark-webui-StagePage.adoc#ExecutorTable[Aggregated Metrics by Executor].
+Used to track block managers so the Stage page can display `Address` in  spark-webui-StagePage.md#ExecutorTable[Aggregated Metrics by Executor].

 FIXME: How does Executors page collect the very same information?
 |===